bergesinstitute/graf-method/book-1-unit-6.md

 For half and quarter we have the option of saying *media* and *cuarto* respectively.

 > We don't use AM or PM.
-We address the time frame using time expressions and the preposition *de: las tres de la tarde, las ocho de la noche,* etc.
+We address the time frame using time expressions and the preposition *de:
+> las tres de la tarde, las ocho de la noche,* etc.

 # Homework

-## 1. Answer the questions.
+## 1. Answer the questions

 1. ¿Cuál es tu comida favorita?
 2. ¿Cuál es tu ciudad favorita?